A Non-Orthogonal Variational Quantum Eigensolver: Results

 \subsubsection{Hexatriene}

 Here we present our results for the ground state energy of two molecular configurations of Hexatriene (C\(_6\)H\(_8\)) in an STO-3G basis with an active space of \(6\) electrons in \(6\) $\pi$ orbitals (\(N = 12\) qubits).
-The geometries are given in~\ref{sec:appendix}.
-As with our calculations on H\(_4\), we run the NOVQE experiments over circuit depths $k=1$ to $5$, but here we consider subspace sizes as large as \(M = 40\), due to the system's increased complexity.
-In \fig{hexa_two_abs} we show the calculations for the equilibrium geometry (obtained by performing geometry optimization using density functional theory) and a configuration with a \(90^\circ\) twist on the central Carbon-Carbon double bond respectively.
-We provide the geometries for these two configurations in the appendix in \tab{trans_hexatriene_coords} and \tab{90_deg_hexatriene_coords}.
+Here, due to the system's increased complexity, we consider circuits with up to $k=5$ UpCCGSD blocks and subspace sizes as large as \(M = 10\).
+In \fig{hexa_two_abs} we show the calculations for an equilibrium geometry (the trans isomer, obtained by performing geometry optimization using density functional theory) and a configuration with a \(90^\circ\) twist on the central Carbon-Carbon double bond respectively.
+We provide the geometries for these two configurations in \app{hexatriene_geometries}, \tab{trans_hexatriene_coords} and \tab{90_deg_hexatriene_coords}.

+Once again we notice that increasing the circuit complexity by taking larger values of \(k\) provides a substantial benefit, driving the estimated ground state energy well below the threshold for chemical accuracy without resorting to the multiple states of the NOVQE formalism.
+Likewise, as the number of NOVQE states increases, the NOVQE ground state energy reaches chemical accuracy even with the most limited ansatz.
+For Hexatriene we see that multiple \(k=1\) states are able to achieve a performance on par with a single \(k=4\) state.
+The NOVQE procedure for the \(k=1\) states requires almost a factor of four less circuit depth and half as many quantum gates as performing VQE with the \(k=4\) state.